PudgyPoppins/caps/README.md

 * 8/10 Made some more progress on deleting events.
 Fixed a bug where "None" descriptions were showing up.
 Fixed a problem where times weren't showing up correctly in the json file, then identified a new problem that arised from fixing that.
 Made a pretty hacky script to add times to the EXDATE thing.
 Got a real good plan down.
 Modified s_methods (like s_title) to be recursive to allow for multiple generations of events.
 Confirmed that UNTIL works in RRULE for fullcalendar, but that it has to go before any \nEXDATES's.
 Made it so that users can't sign up for a past event.
 * 8/11 Added email field to attendee.
 Made seperate field for start_date and start_time, etc. Fixed everything to use new end_date and start_date stuff, but realized I probably could've gotten away with keeping just start_time.
 Fixed a problem with the calendar json (stupid commas).
 Deletion for non-rrule non-related events works.
 Completed single deletion (deletion_type=t) for all event types.
 * 8/12 Deletion_type=a now works!
 Deletion for all types now works!
 Added permission check before deleting events.
+* 8/13 update type a now works!
+Got really close on update type t, but ran into this big error.
+I managed to boil it down to the fact that running form.is_valid updates the connected event instance, which is not what I want when updating the child of an rrule, but confirming that the form is valid.
+Currently, this stops me from adding the excluded date, and then saving that part.
+Through sheer force of will I have, however, completely surpassed this issue using an incredibly hacky dictionary solution. update type t now works.

+TODO:
+	* event update view (get deletion type in forms, too, somehow)
+	* event create view
+		* better rrule regex
+		* rrule selector

 Time is still busted, dates are being stored in UTC (invitation), but they aren't be converted to local time.